There are calories in food; find out how many by typing a food name into the Calorie Counter Australia Food Search Box to see nutrition facts:

 Kilojoules or Calories?

 If everyone decided to stop using the word “calorie”, we could just as easily start using the word “kilojoule” to talk about the exact same thing.
 If everyone decided to stop using the word “kilowatt-hour”, your monthly electricity bill might be charged in calories!
 In fact, the Australian government’s policy is to use “kilojoules” instead of “calories” when talking about food energy.
+Use our Calorie Converter to change calories to kilojoules and vice-versa.

 Why be a Calorie Counter?